MatthewShelby/blockitop/README.md

 ## Documentation

-For detailed information about Blockitop's functionality, usage instructions, and contract details, refer to the [Info Page](https://blocki.top/info.html).
+For detailed information about Blockitop's functionality, usage instructions, and UI, refer to the [Info Page](https://blocki.top/info.html).

+For more technical details please visit: [Exploring the Technological Foundation](https://medium.com/@matthewshelby/exploring-the-technological-foundation-a-deep-dive-into-the-technical-infrastructure-of-blockitop-663c527296d1) on Medium.

 ## Smart Contract